Identifying interacting pairs of sites in Ising models on a countable set: Introduction

 \section{Introduction}

-The class of Ising models is a popular family of exponential distributions on the set of binary configurations supported by a finite or a countable set of sites.
-The law of the Ising model is characterized by a pairwise potential, \textit{i.e.}, a family of real numbers $J(i,j)$ indexed by pairs of sites $(i,j)$.
+In this article we address the statistical problem of identifying the pairs of interacting sites of an Ising model on a countable set of sites (possibly infinite) when we only observe the values assigned on a finite subset of sites (partially observed).
+Our sample consists of a finite number of independent realizations of the Ising model observed at this finite set.
+We introduce a statistical procedure to identify the interacting pair of sites given the observations.
+Our main result is an upper bound for the probability of misidentifying the pairs of interacting sites.

 Originally introduced in statistical mechanics as a mathematical model for ferromagnetism, the Ising model has been extensively used, for instance, in computer vision \citep{Woods78, Besag93}, image processing \citep{Cross83}, neuroscience \citep{Schneidman06}, and as a general model in spatial statistics \citep{Ripley81}.
 The references given above are just starting points of a huge literature.
 For a recent statistical physics oriented survey of rigorous mathematical results on Gibbs distributions, including Ising models, we refer the reader to \citet{Presutti09}.

-In this article we consider Ising models having $\Z^d$ as set of sites and with an infinite range potential.
-This means that we may have pairs of interacting sites $(i,j)$, with $|i-j|$ as big as we want, provided that they satisfy some minor requirements that will be given in Section \ref{sec:results}.
-By interacting sites, we mean that $J(i,j) \neq 0$.
-We address the statistical problem of identifying these pairs of interacting sites, given a finite sample of independent realizations of the Ising model.

-The Ising model is supported by the set of infinite configurations $\{-1,+1\}^{\Z^d}$.
-However, from an applied statistics point of view, we cannot observe more than the projection of the Ising model on a finite subset of sites.
-Therefore, our sample will be constituted by the values that a finite sequence of independent realizations of the Ising model assign to a fixed finite set of sites.
-As a consequence, we can only identify pairs of interacting sites belonging to the finite set of sites we observe.
-This finite set of sites is arbitrary.
-The idea is to make its size increase together with the size of the sample.